 While living in New York, Vania had a Teaching Internship with Music and the Brain (MATB, the 42nd St. Development Corp., Manhattan, NY).
 She traveled to different elementary schools in the city’s boroughs to observe, write reports on, and help the implementation of the MATB program within the classroom curriculum.

 While continuing to perform, research and teach, Vania is excited to embark on new creative collaborative projects with fellow artists.
 Prior to the COVID-19 pandemic, she started Moon Bloom Music, a concert series that would showcase live performances of unique concert programs, and feature educational outreach chats with the artists involved.
-She intends to move this series online to a YouTube channel, still currently in development.
+Moon Bloom Music is currently a series of videos featured on Vania's YouTube channel Vania Chan Music.
 Her goal is to establish an online platform for herself and fellow artists, through which they can continue to creatively engage with each other, and to allow them to perform for and reach out to a growing online audience.